Turo-Turo Filipino restaurant

 But there are other, more subtle challenges.

-Filipinos enjoy the fat and skin.
-Lechon paksiw or pork belly barbecue wouldn’t be the same with just lean meat.
-But Kiwis have learned to see those things as the “bad bits.”
+Filipinos enjoy the fat.
+Pork belly barbecue or beef bulalo wouldn’t be the same with just lean meat.
+But Kiwis have a different view.

 Despite their reservations, Kiwis do want to discover something new – and at Turo-Turo there’s always a new face coming in to try the food.

-A first-timer will usually order something that resembles food they’ve eaten before from other cultures, a familiarity they can handle: lumpiang prito (“spring rolls”) with chilli sauce for dipping.
+A first-timer will usually order something that resembles food they’ve eaten before from other cultures, a familiarity they can handle: lumpiang shanghai (pork spring rolls) with chilli sauce for dipping.
+Siomai.
+Pancit.

 Caldereta is popular.
 Bistek Tagalog, too.

-Longsilog is often a starting-point dish for first-time eaters of Filipino food.
+Longsilog is another starting-point dish for first-time eaters of Filipino food.
 With the sweet flavours of the longanisa sausage mixed in with the garlic rice and fried egg, it is both unique, and familiar.

-Bangsilog delivers a whole new subtlety to the flavour of fish, with its earthy freshwater taste, and, deboned, doesn’t present a challenge to Kiwis at all.
-They love it!
+Bangsilog delivers a whole new subtlety to the flavour of fish, with its earthy freshwater taste.

-Sisig encapsulates the fear some Kiwis have of foreign cuisine – unbearably, searingly spicy, made from some of the most gruesome parts of the pig.
+Sisig encapsulates the fear some Kiwis have of foreign cuisine – spicy-hot, and made from the pig's head, including the snout and brain!

-But sisig also represents the best of Filipino cuisine, a dish that is experienced, not just eaten; creative, unusual, rewarding and satisfying.
+But sisig also represents the creativity, resourcefulness, and delight of Filipino cuisine, a dish that is experienced, not just eaten; creative, unusual, rewarding and satisfying.

 Filipino food is the new frontier for Kiwis